nifanfa/Deep-Live-Cam-Model-Without-Distortion/README.md

 # Deep-Live-Cam-Model-Without-Distortion
+Fixed melted faces errors in the original inswapper_128_fp16.onnx output.
-Replace the inswapper model with the release
+Replaced the inswapper model with the latest version.